Sabre Corporation (SABR): A Technical Analysis

 SABR) stock’s latest price update

-Sabre Corporation (NASDAQ: SABR)’s stock price has increased by 8.15 compared to its previous closing price of 4.91.
-However, the company has seen a gain of 2.51% in its stock price over the last five trading days.
+Sabre Corporation (NASDAQ: SABR)’s stock price has decreased by -1.53 compared to its previous closing price of 4.57.
+Nevertheless, the company has seen a loss of -15.25% in its stock price over the last five trading days.

 SABR’s Market Performance

-SABR’s stock has risen by 2.51% in the past week, with a monthly drop of -24.79% and a quarterly drop of -13.09%.
-The volatility ratio for the week is 4.78% while the volatility levels for the last 30 days are 6.19% for Sabre Corporation The simple moving average for the last 20 days is -13.34% for SABR stock, with a simple moving average of -15.83% for the last 200 days.
+Sabre Corporation (SABR) has experienced a -15.25% fall in stock performance for the past week, with a -38.78% drop in the past month, and a -23.08% drop in the past quarter.
+The volatility ratio for the week is 6.23%, and the volatility levels for the past 30 days are at 6.42% for SABR.
+The simple moving average for the last 20 days is -18.23% for SABR stock, with a simple moving average of -28.08% for the last 200 days.

 Analysts’ Opinion of SABR

-During the last 5 trading sessions, SABR rose by +2.51%, which changed the moving average for the period of 200-days by -21.33% in comparison to the 20-day moving average, which settled at $6.02.
-In addition, Sabre Corporation saw -14.08% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SABR fell by -15.25%, which changed the moving average for the period of 200-days by -38.02% in comparison to the 20-day moving average, which settled at $5.37.
+In addition, Sabre Corporation saw -27.18% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading